 St. Peter’s Basilica, Vatican City

 St. Peter’s Basilica is not only the largest church in the world, but also the most important one, at least among the Catholics, so it had to make it to our list.
 This church is really stunning, it is a real Renaissance architectural masterpiece, with astonishing façade and decorations, and that colossal dome that is one of the main landmarks of Rome and Vatican City.
-St. Peter’s Basilica is just as stunning on the inside – it’s where you’ll find some of the famous pieces of art made by Michelangelo, Bernini and Carlo Maderno.
+St. Peter’s Basilica is just as stunning on the inside – it’s where you’ll find some of the famous pieces of art made by Michelangelo, Bernini, and Carlo Maderno.

 St. Basil’s Cathedral, Moscow, Russia

-St. Basil’s Cathedral is the most colourful spot in the Moscow’s Red Square with its red façade and colourful domes that all look different.
+St. Basil’s Cathedral is the most colorful spot in Moscow’s Red Square with its red façade and colorful domes that all look different.
 The building of the Cathedral was ordered by Ivan the Terrible in the 16th century.
 The legend says that once the Cathedral was finished the architect’s eyes were cut out so he could never create anything so beautiful again.
 Today, this gorgeous church is a museum and holds service only once a year – on the Day of Intercession in October.

 Sagrada Familia, Barcelona, Spain

 This great Catholic Cathedral in Barcelona still stands unfinished, but it doesn’t make it any less popular or less spectacular.
 The Sagrada Familia is designed by architect Antonio Gaudi and it is his masterpiece.
 It has been in construction for the last 133 years, and it is to be finished in 2026.
-This marvellous building combines several architectural styles including Catalan Modernism, Art Nouveau and Spanish Late-Gothic, but the main inspiration for its construction is nature and variety of shapes that can find in it.
+This marvelous building combines several architectural styles including Catalan Modernism, Art Nouveau, and Spanish Late-Gothic, but the main inspiration for its construction is nature and the variety of shapes that can find in it.

 Stephansdom, Vienna, Austria

 If you have already been to Vienna, then you know it – Stephansdom (or St. Stephen’s Cathedral), with its 5,5 million visitors a year is one of the biggest attractions of the Austrian capital.
 Stephansdom is a world-famous cultural heritage site and monument that stands up confidently to international comparison.
-The UNESCO has named the historic centre of Vienna a “World Heritage Centre”, and this 12-century cathedral played an important role in this.
+The UNESCO has named the historic center of Vienna a “World Heritage Centre”, and this 12-century cathedral played an important role in this.

-There is so much to tell about this gorgeous cathedral, but we will leave that for you to discover through our Cultural Places App – there is a media guided tour that will help you discover the history of this astonishing landmark.
+There is so much to tell about this gorgeous cathedral, but we will leave that for you to discover through our Cultural Places Platform – there is a media guided tour that will help you discover the history of this astonishing landmark.